ubccr/xdmod-notebooks/README.md

     ```
     docker run -p8888:8888 --name xdmod-notebooks jupyter/scipy-notebook:latest
     ```
-1. Copy-paste the URL listed on your terminal / command prompt into a web browser to take you to JupyterLab.
+1. Copy-paste the URL listed on your terminal / command prompt that starts with `http://127.0.0.1` into a web browser to take you to JupyterLab.
 1. Note: Subsequent runs of the Docker container should use this command instead of `docker run`:
     ```
     docker start -i xdmod-notebooks